aaron13100/404solution/README.md

 ## Changelog ##

+## Version 2.6.4 (April 14, 2018) ##
+* FIX: Try to avoid an activation error on older php versions for HuntersServices.

 ## Version 2.6.3 (April 13, 2018) ##
 * FIX: Correct a minor levenshtein algorithm bug introduced in 2.6.2 when no pages match a URL.